xanodere/Can_U_Start_Ur_Business/README.md

-# Can U Run Ur Business
+# Can U Start Ur Business

 This project is a proposal for the automatic evaluation of e-commerce businesses.
 The tool is based on 3 axes: <br>
 -The financial axis: Different metrics are evaluated such as volatility, working capital, reinvestment ... <br>